MarkEWaite/gke-experiment/tutorial.md

 CloudBees Core installations are configured with YAML files.
 The CloudBees Core installer provides a cloudbees-core.yml file that is modified for each installation.

 ### Download the install files
-1. Get the last installation.
+1. Get the installer files
 ```bash
 wget https://downloads.cloudbees.com/cloudbees-core/cloud/latest/cloudbees-core_2.138.1.2_kubernetes.tgz
 ```